The Constitution of the Edinburgh University Theatre Company

 c) Ensuring shows’ technical plans are viable and as safe as reasonably possible.

-d) Providing contacts, advice and on hand assistance to technicians and technical designers.
+d) Providing contacts, advice and on hand assistance to technicians and technical designers. - The Theatre Manager is responsible for:

 a) Administrating cleaning and maintenance of the Bedlam Theatre.